AI translation platform combining machine learning with human expertise for professional translation

 Why pick them.
 Built for live conferences, simultaneous interpretation, and AI captions.
 KUDO and Interprefy blend AI with on-demand human interpreters; Maestra and Wordly lean fully AI for sub-second captions in 30–125 languages.

 Limits.
-If you need translation embedded in your product (not a hosted meeting room), the customization ceiling is low.
-That’s where a custom build with the same underlying APIs — the architecture we used for Translinguist — wins.
+If you need translation embedded in your product rather than a hosted meeting room, the customization ceiling is low.
+That’s where a custom build on the same underlying APIs — the architecture behind TransLinguist — wins.

 AI translation vendor comparison matrix